saimachi/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

     ![Build and Push Docker Image job](media/2020-08-25-15-42-11.png "Build and Push Docker Image job")

 17. Next, setup the `content-api` workflow.
-This repository already includes `` located within the `.github/workflows` directory.
+This repository already includes the workflow file located within the `.github/workflows` directory.
 Open the `.github/workflows/content-api.yml` file for editing.

-18. Edit the `resourceGroupName` and `containerRegistry` environment values to replace `[SHORT_SUFFIX]` with your own three-letter suffix so that it matches your container registry's name and resource group.
+18. Edit the `resourceGroupName`, `containerRegistryName`, and `containerRegistry` environment values to replace `[SHORT_SUFFIX]` with your own three-letter suffix so that it matches your container registry's name and resource group.

     ![Screenshot of content-api.yml with the environment variables highlighted](media/2020-08-25-15-59-56.png "Screenshot of content-api.yml with the environment variables highlighted")

-19. Save the file, then navigate to the repositories in GitHub, select Actions, and then manually run the **content-api** workflow.
+19. Save the file, commit, and push.
+Then navigate to the repositories in GitHub, select Actions, and then manually run the **content-api** workflow.

 20. Next, setup the **content-init** workflow.
 Follow the same steps as the previous `content-api` workflow for the `content-init.yml` file, remembering to update the `[SHORT_SUFFIX]` value with your own three-letter suffix.